ehne/microtext/README.md

 *A simple template language that just inserts variables into your text.*

-Takes inout of a string and returns another string with variables subbed in.
+Takes input of a string and returns another string with variables subbed in.

 ###  Syntax